allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

+~ Research software raid methods (probably just mdadm), and think of if implementing it would be feasible for this project...

 ~ Need to create the base page layout for the admin pages.

 ~ need to create js based timeout function.